-The most important consideration for a tree swing is to determine whether or not the limb can hold the wait.
-Roger Cook of This Old House recommends using a tree branch with at least an 8-inch diameter.
-If the limb has any signs of damage or weakness, find another one.
+Choose a tree branch that's at least 8 inches in diameter and a maximum of 20 feet off the ground.
 In order to prevent a collision with the trunk, the closest support for the swing should be three feet from the trunk.
 If the limb sags when you attach the swing, you may be too far away from the trunk for the limb to support the weight.

 While many people only use rope to hang swings from tree limbs, this isn't the best approach.
 As the tree grows, the rope cuts into the limb, which can cause damage.
-The same principle applies with chain.
-Instead, use stainless or galvanized steel 5/8-inch eye bolts.
+The same principle applies with chains.
+Instead, use stainless or galvanized steel eye bolts with a diameter of at least 1/2 inch.
 Look for bolts long enough to go through the limb and secure the bolt using nuts and washers.

 When you tie the rope to the connection point, you want to use a knot that won't come loose.
 Examples of knots used to secure a tree swing include a double square knot or a double running bowline.
 You'll want to equally measure the rope for each side of the swing to prevent the swing from hanging crooked.